CSCI-3349-S25/lab7/README.md

-# Lab 6: Headline topic clustering and classification
+# Lab 7: BERT for text classification

-In this lab, you'll be doing classification and topic clustering of headlines.
-This lab is due Wednesday, March 12, 11:59pm EST.
+This lab demonstrates how to use DistilBERT, a light-weight version of BERT that uses many fewer resources while being nearly as accurate on important benchmarks This lab is due Friday, March 28, 11:59pm EDT.

 ### Overview
 1. Clone the lab repo down to your own machine.